Supervising and Placing Children with Special Health Care Needs

 1. If the child appears to need immediate emergency medical attention, contact 911 for assistance and for an ambulance to transport the child to the nearest hospital emergency room.

-2. If appropriate, enlist the parent/caregiver to assist in transporting the child to the nearest emergency room hospital to meet the foster parent.
+2. If appropriate, enlist the parent/caregiver to assist in transporting the child to the nearest emergency room hospital to meet the resource parent.

-• Release the child to the foster parent for placement after verifying that the foster parent has received child-specific training.
+• Release the child to the resource parent for placement after verifying that the foster parent has received the child-specific training required to meet the child's special medical needs documented on the DCFS 6079 and has been provided all the necessary documents for the child.

 Supervising a Child in Placement with Special Health Care Needs